strangerstudios/force-first-last/readme.txt

 Display names are set when the user registers as well as when a user's profile is updated via the WordPress admin.

 The plugin includes a batch process to update the display name for existing users.
 Navigate to Settings > Force First Last in the WordPress admin to run the update.

-= Paid Memberships Pro Compatibility =

-This plugin is now compatible with Paid Memberships Pro.
-The "Display Name" field is hidden from the frontend Member Profile Edit page.
-Display Name is automatically set when this form is saved.
-Display Name will also be updated at membership checkout if you are capturing the member's first and last name via a [Register Helper field](https://www.paidmembershipspro.com/add-ons/pmpro-register-helper-add-checkout-and-profile-fields/) or when using the [Add Name to Checkout Add On](https://www.paidmembershipspro.com/add-ons/add-first-last-name-to-checkout/).

 == Installation ==